 The curriculum described below applies to the four-year program.

 The emphasis is on normal structure and function (anatomy and physiology).
+The majority of the first-year curriculum is delivered as an integrated Principles Integrating Sciences and Medicine (PrISM) curriculum, including the following modules:

 - Essentials of Public Health